Skip to content

 Environment Variable Validation

-Using a schema validation library like zod lets us validate if all environment variables are set correctly.
+Using a schema validation library like valibot lets us validate if all environment variables required for the application are set correctly.

 Since Nuxt reads the environment variables at build time from the local .env file, you can validate them in a prepare script: